Veterans BenefitsMay 27, 2026 · 8 min read · By Dan Stevens

 The VA funding fee is a one-time charge paid to the Department of Veterans Affairs at closing.
 It helps fund the VA loan guarantee program — covering losses on loans that go into default — so the program can operate without relying entirely on congressional appropriations.

 The fee applies to all VA loan types (purchase, refinance, cash-out) unless the borrower is exempt.
-It's calculated as a percentage of the base loan amount — not the home value, and not including any financed funding fee already added.
+The funding fee is calculated as a percentage of the VA base loan amount before the funding fee is added.
+On a purchase, that usually means the purchase price minus any down payment — not the home value and not the final financed loan amount after the funding fee is rolled in.

 2026 VA funding fee rates: purchase loans